Hjorthmedh/RGCmorphology/ms/intro.md

 analysis (computed in Matlab, with variance normalization) to visualize the feature space, and plotted the RGCs on the two first principal components.
-These correspond to the two directions with the largest variation of the data set. **The classification of individual cells was generated in the same way as for the confusion matrix, using the leave one out method, and the results verified with cross-validation.**
+These correspond to the two directions with the largest variation of the data set.

 ### Determining typical and atypical cells